microsoft/LightGBM/docs/GPU-Windows.rst

 -  For running on Intel, get `Intel SDK for OpenCL`_ (NOT RECOMMENDED)

--  For running on AMD, get `AMD APP SDK`_
+-  For running on AMD, get AMD APP SDK

 -  For running on NVIDIA, get `CUDA Toolkit`_

-Further reading and correspondnce table (especially if you intend to use cross-platform devices, like Intel CPU with AMD APP SDK): `GPU SDK Correspondence and Device Targeting Table <./GPU-Targets.rst>`__.
+Further reading and correspondence table (especially if you intend to use cross-platform devices, like Intel CPU with AMD APP SDK): `GPU SDK Correspondence and Device Targeting Table <./GPU-Targets.rst>`__.

 **Warning**: using Intel OpenCL is not recommended and may crash your machine due to being non compliant to OpenCL standards.